nuvolaris/nuvolaris/README.md

 ## Developing the operator

 You can develop the operator without having to deploy it.
 Start it with `task run`.
-Then open another terminal and Use `task deploy` to apply a configuration depending on the current clusters, file and `task d:destroy` to remove it.

 You can also interact with a python interpreter with the same libraries and some useful imports and configuration ready (most notably the autoreload) with `task cli`.
 Check `TaskfileDev.yml` for other useful targets for cleanup and debug.

-Finally, you can run unit tests with `task utest`, integration tests with `task itest` and deployiment tests with `task dtest`.
-Also there are the targets `task uitest` to run the first two,  and `uidtest` to run all of them.
+### Creating the operator and the cluster

+Then open another terminal and Use `task instance` to apply a crd instance depending on the current clusters.

+The crd instance used it is defined by the type of kubernetes custer you are using.
+The script './detect.sh' tries to detect it.
+The configuartion used is under `tests/<detected>/whisk.yaml`

+If you have not changed the cluster the default cluster is 'kind' so it will apply the configuration `tests/kind/whisk.yaml`

+You can change the configuration passing the `WHISK` parameter (without the .yaml).
+So if you are running an `eks` cluster and you want to use your configuration `custom` the command `task instance WHISK=custom` will use `tests/eks/custom.yaml`

+### Cleanup

+Cleanup targets:

+- `task destroy` removes the instance but not the operator so you can recreate the cluster with `task instance` maybe with different parameters
+- `task clean` removes everything including the operator and pvc
+- If something get stuck and the cleanup does not complete `task defin` can help removing incomplete finalizers (you need to open another terminal to run it)

+### Running tests

+Finally, you can run various tests:
+- `task utest`: unit tests
+- `task itest`: integration tests
+- `task dtest`: deployment tests
+- `task wtest`: whisk tests

 The target `task all-kubes -- <target>` runs a group of tests against all the available clusters, so you can run all the tests with `task all-kubes -- utest`